 Coronavirus (COVID-19) Health Alert

-Residents are asked while at these facilities to continue social distancing, observe good hygiene practices and not to visit facilities if sick.
+Residents are asked while at Council facilities to continue social distancing, observe good hygiene practices and not to visit facilities if sick.

 Council would like to inform residents that the new Queensland Government Mandatory Face Mask Direction has come into effect.
 This means face masks are to be worn at all times throughout Queensland airports, including Roma Airport.